2511674586/withLinux/README.md

 # with Linux

-(Part of) My linux journal for sharing, including skills, little tricks, etc.
+My Linux journal, including skills, little tricks, etc.

-Some of them are amazingly useful.
-Some of them are not so useful.
-Some of method were given in wikis.
-Some related resource site attached.

 *NOTE that*
-There may be many contents related to [Debian](https://www.debian.org).
+Many contents are related to [Debian](https://www.debian.org).
-However, many tricks also work well on Ubuntu, Mint, etc.
+However, many tricks also work well on Ubuntu, Mint, etc(variants of debian).
-By the way, they were firstly wrote for myself, so if you encounter any problem please issue me.
+If you encountered any problem please issue me.

-This repo was started on 2014/06/28.
+Any advice and issue will be appreciated.

 [I](https://github.com/CDLuminate) will keep updating this.
 ___Items marked with "\*" is to be uploaded.___
-Any advice and issue will be appreciated.
 Have fun.  :-)

 ## Index : content of this repo